Unlocked by Pyth Data Association

 Total Transaction Value

-To calculate Total Transacted Value, we can simply sum the periodic volume of derivatives DEXs that use oracle updates for pricing, which are mainly perps DEXs.
+To calculate Total Transaction Value, we can simply sum the periodic volume of derivatives DEXs that use oracle updates for pricing, which are mainly perps DEXs.
 We’re comfortable excluding lending, CDP, restaking protocols, and other low frequency applications from this measure as 1) the 10x-60x greater frequency of price updates coming from DEXs we calculated above implies only 2-9% of oracle price updates come from low frequency protocols, which is a very small number in the context of crypto, where volubility of fundamental measures is very high, and 2) frequency of price updates is what most closely correlates with an oracle’s potential revenue and sustainability as a protocol.

 Recalibrating The Oracle Market